Netherlands in the Roman era: Early history

 During the Gallic Wars, the area south and west of the Rhine was conquered by Roman forces under Julius Caesar in a series of campaigns from 57 BC to 53 BC.
 The approximately 450 years of Roman rule that followed would profoundly change the Netherlands.

 Starting about 15 BC, the Rhine in the Netherlands came to be defended by the Lower Limes Germanicus.
-After a series of military actions, the Rhine became fixed around ADm 12 as Rome's northern frontier on the European mainland.
+After a series of military actions, the Rhine became fixed around 12 AD as Rome's northern frontier on the European mainland.
 A number of towns and developments would arise along this line.
+Perhaps the most evocative Roman ruin is the mysterious Brittenburg, which emerged from the sand at the beach in Katwijk several centuries ago, only to be buried again.
+These ruins were part of Lugdunum Batavorum.

 The area to the south would be integrated into the Roman Empire.
 At first part of Gallia Belgica, this area became part of the province of Germania Inferior.
 The tribes already within, or relocated to, this area became part of the Roman Empire.

 The area to the north of the Rhine, inhabited by the Frisii and the Chauci, remained outside Roman rule but not its presence and control.
 The Frisii were initially "won over" by Drusus, suggesting a Roman suzerainty was imposed by Augustus on the coastal areas north of the Rhine river.
 Over the course of time the Frisii would provide Roman auxiliaries through treaty obligations, but the tribe would also fight the Romans in concert with other Germanic tribes (finally, in 296 the Frisii were relocated in Flanders and disappeared from recorded history).

 Native tribes

 During the Gallic Wars, the Belgic area south of the Oude Rijn and west of the Rhine was conquered by Roman forces under Julius Caesar in a series of campaigns from 57 BC to 53 BC.
-He established the principle that this river, which runs through the Netherlands, defined a natural boundary between Gaul and Germania magna.
+He established the principle that the Rhine, which runs through the Netherlands, defined a natural boundary between the Gauls and Germanic peoples.
 But the Rhine was not a strong border, and he made it clear that there was a part of Belgic Gaul where many of the local tribes were "Germani cisrhenani", or in other cases, of mixed origin.
 The approximately 450 years of Roman rule that followed would profoundly change the area that would become the Netherlands.
 Very often this involved large-scale conflict with the "free Germans" over the Rhine.

 When Caesar arrived, various tribes were located in the area of the Netherlands, residing in the inhabitable higher parts, especially in the east and south.
-These tribes did not leave behind written records, so all the information known about them during this pre-Roman period is based on what the Romans and Greeks wrote about them.
+These illiterate tribes did not leave behind written records, so all the information known about them during this pre-Roman period is based on what the Romans and Greeks wrote about them.
 Julius Caesar himself, in his commentary Commentarii de Bello Gallico wrote in detail only about the southern area which he conquered.
 Two or three tribes who he described as living in what is now the Netherlands were: